dotnet/vscode-dotnet-runtime/vscode-dotnet-runtime-extension/README.md

 If you want to use your own installation(s) of .NET, you can either use one for all extensions in VS Code, or use different installations for specific extensions.

+This is the path to an existing .NET host executable that will select a runtime based on what's installed beside it for an extension's code to run under.
+⚠️ This is NOT the .NET Runtime that your project will use to run.
+Extensions such as `C#`, `C# DevKit`, and more have components written in .NET.
+This .NET PATH is the `dotnet.exe` or `dotnet` that these extensions will use to run their code, not your code.

+Using a path value in which .NET does not meet the requirements of a specific extension will cause that extension to fail.
+The version of .NET that is used for your project is determined by the .NET host, or dotnet.exe.
+The .NET host picks a runtime based on your project.
+To use a specific version of .NET for your project, install the .NET SDK using the `.NET Install Tool - Install SDK System-Wide` command, install .NET manually using [our instructions](https://dotnet.microsoft.com/download), or edit your PATH environment variable to point to a `dotnet.exe` that has an `/sdk/` folder with only one SDK.

 If you want to use the installation for all extensions, set the `dotnetAcquisitionExtension.sharedExistingDotnetPath`.

 Example: